 Preseason basketball is right around the corner.

 The Oklahoma City Thunder open their 2021 preseason slate on Oct.
-4 when they host the Charlotte Hornets, and they’ll enter training camp in just two weeks.
+4 when they host the Charlotte Hornets, and they’re expected to enter training camp on Sept.
+28.

 As the roster appears to be rounded out for the most part, it’s time to start filling out the Thunder depth chart.